Monterra/seriousco.de/content/projects/driving-license-trainer.md

 Most of the time I spent with my baby [Rising Farms Online](../risingfarms-online), but I also wanted to achieve my driving license while I was at the army because I knew I wouldn't have as much free time later on when I will be working full time as a software developer.

-Okay I had to learn and I wanted to arrange it as comfortable as possible - that was the moment when it came to my mind: why not code my own driving license trainer?
+Okay, I had to learn and I wanted to arrange it as comfortable as possible - that was the moment when it came to my mind: why not code my own driving license trainer?
 So I could improve my coding skillz and learn for the test at the same time and hey - what's more motivating than learning with your own piece of software? :D

 ## What is it about?  {#about}
 ---